Air Quality Index (AQI)

 The air quality index is the highest of the sub-indices: AQI = 73

-The AQI for a region or city is based on the highest of the air quality indices measured at representative stations in the area.
+The AQI for a region or sector is based on the highest of the air quality indices measured at representative stations in the area.

 Representative spatial scales